agatticelli/form3-client-go/README.md

 # Installation

-In order to install the SDK, you need to run
+In order to install the SDK, you need to run.

 ```bash
 go get github.com/agatticelli/form3-client-go/form3